krometis/krometis.github.io/_pages/about.md

 I am a computer and math geek currently working as Research Assistant Professor with the [National Security Institute](https://www.research.vt.edu/institutes/virginia-tech-national-security-institute.html) at Virginia Tech.
+I also hold an Adjunct Research Assitant Professor position in the [Math Department](https://math.vt.edu).
 My research is in development of theoretical and computational frameworks to address data analytics problems, such as how to incorporate and balance data and expert opinion into decision-making, and how to estimate model parameters, including high- or even